-- Application Form
+- Application form

 - A curriculum vitae that includes at least (maximum 3 pages):

 - Name, contact address, email address, and phone number

-b.
-Education and professional history (including career plans and a paragraph regarding training for the proposed work)
+- Education and professional history (including career plans and a paragraph regarding training for the proposed work)

-c.
-Previous awards and honors
+- Previous awards and honors

-d.
-Publications and other significant professional output if available
+- Publications and other significant professional output (if available)

 - Abstract (200-250 words)

-b.
-Introduction: explains what you want to do
+- Introduction: explains what you want to do

-d.
-Methods: demonstrates that the project is feasible and describes how the study will be conducted
+- Methods: demonstrates that the project is feasible and describes how the study will be conducted

 - One letter of support from the major professor.
 The reference letter should be sent directly by the individual writing the letter, not the applicant.

 Confidential letters of reference should be sent separately to: firstname.lastname@example.org.
 The letter of reference file name should contain: the last name of the applicant-award name-referee letter (e.g. Smith-Rippon-Jackson Letter).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered.

-Note: Applicants can expect a notification email from the Awards Committee regarding the outcome of their application within approximately 45 days of the application deadline, in time to register for the annual MSA meeting.
-We expect all award winners to make every effort to attend the MSA annual meeting and encourage all applicants to concurrently apply for an MSA Travel Award in support of that.
-Presence at the MSA meeting to accept the award give awardees the opportunity to meet the mycological community, and it gives MSA members an opportunity to meet up the awardees.
+Note: Applicants can expect a notification from the Awards Committee regarding the outcome of their application within approximately 45 days of the application deadline, in time to register for the annual MSA meeting.
+We expect all award winners to make every effort to attend the annual meeting and encourage all applicants to concurrently apply for an MSA Travel Award in support of that.
+Presence at the MSA meeting to accept the award gives awardees the opportunity to meet the mycological community, and it gives MSA members an opportunity to meet the awardees.

 Indirect cost is not allowed on MSA awards.

-- All awardees must provide a short biography (100-200 words) and a picture (if possible) within two weeks of notification.
-Please submit your bio and picture here.
-The biographies will be published in Inoculum.
+- All awardees must provide a short biography (100-200 words) and a photo (if possible) within two weeks of notification from the Awards Coordinator, using the Awardee Document Submission Form.
+These will be requested at the appropriate time.
+Photos and biographies will be published in Inoculum.

 - The award check must be deposited or cashed within 5 months.

-- Each award recipient is required to fill out a W-9 form prior to receiving their award payment.
-(This only applies if you have a US Social Security Number.)
-You will be contacted by firstname.lastname@example.org with the details.
+- Each award recipient is required to complete a W-9 form prior to receiving their award funds.
+Awardees will be contacted by the management company regarding this process.
+(This only applies if you have a U.S. Social Security Number).

 - Keep copies of your W-9 and all receipts and expenses that are part of this award.
 These documents are important and may be necessary for tax purposes.

-- Each awardee will contribute a short short report to MSA within a year of receiving the award.
-Part of the report may be published in Inoculum or on other MSA venues (e.g. MSA website).
+- Each awardee will contribute a short article about their research to MSA within a year of receiving the award.
+Articles should be written for a general audience and may be published in Inoculum or other MSA venues (e.g. MSA website).
 This will be a great opportunity to promote your research to the MSA community.
-Articles and pictures should be submitted using the MSA Award Reporting Form.
+Articles will be requested by the Awards Coordinator at the appropriate time.

-- Please acknowledge MSA in any products that result from this support (e.g., poster presentations, oral presentations, and scientific articles).
+- Please acknowledge MSA in any products that result from this support (e.g. poster presentations, oral presentations, and scientific articles).

 See a list of past John W. Rippon Research Awardees